 "The issue really is: Have customers architected that functionality into their network?"
 Borovick said.
 "I think it's a matter of budget and recognizing that you have that need up front."

-At Walla Walla University, in College Place, Wash., a relatively lenient approach, coupled with protocol-based traffic shaping,
+At Walla Walla University, in College Place, Wash., a relatively lenient approach, coupled with protocol-based traffic shaping, has largely mitigated the effects of file sharing.

 "A couple years ago, we used to get one or two [copyright infringement notices] a week, but we haven't gotten any in two years," said Paul Harvey, a network manager at the university.
 "I don't know if that's because our ISP hasn't been forwarding them on, or because we've stopped being targeted, or why."